Jack Wade Nowlin

 Phone: (806) 834-6941

+Prior to joining the law faculty at Texas Tech, Nowlin served on the faculty of the University of Mississippi School of Law for seventeen years.
 At UM, Nowlin was Jessie D. Puckett, Jr., Lecturer in Law, Professor of Law, and Senior Associate Dean.
-He was twice recognized by students as Law Professor of the Year and received the Ben A. Hardy Faculty Excellence Award for outstanding teaching, research, and service.
-Nowlin's administrative work at UM focused on faculty development, strategic planning, endowments, communications, reporting, and special projects.
-He also directed UM's faculty workshops and advised the student editors of the Mississippi Law Journal.
+Nowlin was twice recognized by students as Law Professor of the Year and received the Ben A. Hardy Faculty Excellence Award for outstanding teaching, research, and service.

-Nowlin has taught courses on constitutional law, jurisprudence, criminal procedure, criminal law, and academic legal writing.
-Nowlin spearheaded UM's student publishing program, and his student advisees published dozens of articles in journals such as the Gonzaga Law Review, the South Dakota Law Review, and UVA's Journal of Law and Politics.
+Nowlin has been a dedicated teacher throughout his career and has taught courses on constitutional law, philosophy of law, criminal procedure, criminal law, and academic legal writing.
+Nowlin has also spearheaded student publishing programs, and his student advisees have published dozens of articles in journals such as the Gonzaga Law Review, the South Dakota Law Review, and UVA's Journal of Law and Politics.
 Nowlin also served as a faculty member of the National Judicial College for over a decade and taught Fourth Amendment law to trial and appellate judges.

 - B.A., Angelo State University, 1991